(View From The Couch is a weekly column that reviews what's new on Blu-ray and DVD. Ratings are on a four-star scale.)

 - Colin Farrell in The Lobster (Photo: A24 & Lionsgate)

 THE LOBSTER (2016).
 Art-house entries are expected to frequently provide the sorts of unique themes, uncompromising attitudes and go-for-broke sensibilities not generally found in multiplex fodder.
-But the commitment is as import as the conceptualization, which is why The Lobster ultimately comes up a tad short.
+But the commitment is as important as the conceptualization, which is why The Lobster ultimately comes up a tad short.
 It's set in a future world where everyone is expected to have a companion, and being alone is strictly verboten.
 All the lonely people, like the quiet David (Colin Farrell), are sent to a special hotel where they have 45 days to find a partner; if they don't, they will be turned into the animal of their choice.
 Writer-director Yorgos Lanthimos (co-scripting with Efthymis Filippou) has come up with a brilliant hook for a film, and at least for the first hour, he follows through with a suitably bizarre yarn that offers not only unique narrative thrills but also serves as a commentary on the manner in which society favors and coddles couples while often giving short shrift to the single folks out there.
 But once David is forced to leave the hotel and hide out in the woods, the film loses its flavor.
 David hooks up with a rebel outfit made up of people who embrace their single status, but this section is rote and repetitive — strip away the surprisingly few idiosyncrasies in these segments and we might as well be watching a World War II tale in which resistance fighters are hiding out from the Nazis.
 The flatness dominating the second half is averted during the final moments, and that's appreciated.
 Still, the defining sensation is that of watching your favorite football team run up the score on an inferior opponent and then letting it slip away during the second half, requiring a field goal in the closing seconds to escape with the victory.
 It's one for the win column, but it never should have gotten so close.

 The only Blu-ray extra is a making-of featurette.